firozkhan18/technologies-notes/core-java-basics-1-1.md

 6. **Creation**: Strings can be created from various sources, including char arrays and other strings.
 7. **Overridden Methods**: The `equals()` and `hashcode()` methods are overridden for proper comparison.

+- **Immutability**: Strings are immutable in Java, meaning once created, their values cannot be changed.
+This offers several benefits, such as:
+  - Cached hashcode values, making `String` a fast key for hashmaps.
+  - Safe sharing between multiple threads without extra synchronization.

+- **String Literals**: When represented in double quotes (e.g., `"abcd"`), they are referred to as String literals, which are created in the String pool.
+When comparing two String literals using the equality operator `==`, it returns true because they refer to the same instance.
+However, comparing objects with `==` is not recommended; always use the `equals` method to check equality.

+- **Concatenation**: The `+` operator is overloaded for `String` and is used to concatenate two strings.
+Internally, this operation is implemented using either `StringBuffer` or `StringBuilder`.

+- **Character Representation**: Strings are backed by a character array and represented in UTF-16 format.
+This behavior can cause memory leaks since the same character array is shared between the source String and a substring, preventing the source String from being garbage collected.

+- **Equality and Hashing**: The `String` class overrides `equals()` and `hashCode()`.
+Two Strings are considered equal if they contain the same characters in the same order and case.
+For case-insensitive comparison, use `equalsIgnoreCase()`.
+The `equals` method must be consistent with the `compareTo()` method for Strings since `SortedSet` and `SortedMap` (e.g., `TreeMap`) rely on `compareTo()` for comparison.

+- **String Creation**: You can create a String from a character array, byte array, another String, or from `StringBuffer` or `StringBuilder`.
+The Java `String` class provides constructors for all these options.

 ### Problem with String in Java
 One of the biggest strengths of Java's `String` class is its immutability, but this can also be a significant problem if not used correctly.
 Often, we create a `String` and then perform numerous operations on it, such as converting it to uppercase, lowercase, extracting substrings, or concatenating it with other strings.
 Since `String` is an immutable class, every operation creates a new `String`, discarding the older one.
 This leads to the creation of many temporary objects in the heap, resulting in increased memory usage and potential performance issues.